arista-netdevops-community/runAM/README.md

 On top of runAM CLI, you can use [`jq` tool](https://stedolan.github.io/jq/) to query any data in the database json file.

-## Important Dependancies
+## Important Dependencies

-When possible runAM avoids dependancies to external packages to keep code clean and improve performance.
+When possible runAM avoids dependencies to external packages to keep code clean and improve performance.
 Neverhterless, some external packages are required for runAM to work:

 1. `argcomplete` - CLI auto completition for Python scripts. [https://pypi.org/project/argcomplete/](https://pypi.org/project/argcomplete/)